ST10085639/ST10085639-PROG6212-CMCS/README Part 2.md

 **Functions:**
 - Users can enter claim details such as claim type, amount, and reason.
-- Upload supporting documents (PDF, images, or receipts).
+- Upload supporting documents (PDF, jpg, jpeg or docx).
 - Submit button stores the claim in the system database for admin review.
+Redirects to Claim History Page.
+- Clear Fields button, clears the form fields.

 (Visual Studios, 2025)